-Making a loaf of yeastless bread is easier than you think, and it tastes just as good.
+Making a loaf of yeastless bread is easier than you think and tastes just as good.
 It takes five essential ingredients: flour, baking powder, butter, egg, and milk, and it's excellent when you need it in a hurry!

 Nothing satisfies like a fresh, homemade loaf of bread.
 And when you're stuck at home without yeast to make the dough and give your house that comforting smell?

-You can make an amazing loaf without yeast that's just like proper, old-fashioned plain doughy white stuff!
-This delicious loaf of homemade white bread tastes as good on day two as it did when first made - perfect for sandwiches or dipping into soups/chilis alike.
+You can make a fantastic loaf without yeast that's just like proper, old-fashioned plain doughy white stuff!
+This delicious loaf of homemade white bread tastes as good on day two as it did when first made - perfect for sandwiches or dipping into soups/chilis.

 📃 Why it Works

-- You don't need yeast, and it doesn't require buttermilk or baking soda.
+- You don't need yeast; it doesn't require buttermilk or baking soda.

 - It goes great with all sorts of dishes!
-Use for sandwiches, French, toast, and grilled cheese.
+Use it for sandwiches, French toast, and grilled cheese.

 - All you need are five pantry staples and 40 minutes to enjoy this fresh-outta-the-oven loaf of goodness.

-- It has a dense yet soft crumb (not crumbly like some muffins), perfect to be smeared with butter.
+- It has a dense yet soft crumb (not crumbly like some muffins), perfect for smearing with butter.

-- This milk bread doesn't taste soapy, salty, or bitter as some soda breads do.
+- This milk bread doesn't taste soapy, salty, or bitter like some soda bread.

 I had my first yeastless bread when I visited my aunt in Croatia.
 I remember the taste and texture of it, but not the entire recipe.
-So I set on to recreate it.
+Now, it's being recreated.

 Most recipes without yeast will add eggs, so I did too.
 To be exact, I put in three eggs.
 I also used too much milk, so the dough was runny, and the finished product was too eggy and unappealing.